September 6, 2012

 For first-time travelers, start by preparing them for the long road ahead.
 Sue Percival and her husband introduced their dog and five cats to their new motor home by "camping" in the driveway of their St. Johnsville, N.Y., home for several nights.
 "This way it’s not a strange place," Percival says.
 "You're not just … throwing them in there and heading down the road."

-If he proves to be the adventurous type, start mapping your itinerary by checking the many websites that list animal-friendly hotels, campgrounds, restaurants, parks, beaches, and events.
+If they prove to be the adventurous type, start mapping your itinerary by checking the many websites that list animal-friendly hotels, campgrounds, restaurants, parks, beaches, and events.
 Call ahead for reservations and ask about any size or breed restrictions, deposits, or extra charges.
 And double-check the pet policies at the sites you want to visit; not all recreational spots allow dogs on trails, and some dog parks are open only to local residents.

 Jennifer Fearing did plenty of pre-trip planning when she and 7-year-old pit bull mix Yoda took a cross-country adventure from Washington, D.C., to Sacramento in 2008.
 The trip wasn't a vacation; Fearing was reporting to a new position as The HSUS's California state director.
 The journey was lengthened by daily stops at dog parks along the way, but the effort enhanced the experience.
 "One of the pluses about having dogs in the car is that I think you take better care of yourself," Fearing says.
 "We stopped more and walked around more because we had him with us."